Fred Cleary: Property renovation

-"No company has done more than Haslemere Estates to preserve our irreplaceable architectural heritage by the restoration of old buildings and their adaptation to present day uses.
+Lord Duncan Sandys, President and Founder of The Civic Trust, wrote about Haslemere Estates saying: "No company has done more than Haslemere Estates to preserve our irreplaceable architectural heritage by the restoration of old buildings and their adaptation to present-day uses.
 In a striking manner, Haslemere Estates have proved beyond doubt that commercial interests and architectural conservation are by no means incompatible, and can, in fact, be complementary."